 As indigenous people of Hokkaido, we called ourselves the Ainu. " 'Ainu' means 'human'."
 Our ancestors made their livings skilfully hunting wild animals in deep forests, catching fish in swift streams, and gathering what the lands provided.
 The Ainu cultivated epic sagas to convey history, legends, and ways of life through oral tradition, and created a rich traditional culture including imaginative music, song, and dance, while establishing profound beliefs which extended throughout the entire spiritual world.

 Our ancestors believed that much of the natural world is a manifestation of the kamuy (gods or spirits), and that these gods visit our world, taking on various forms.
 Our ancestors' nature-dependent lifestyle gave rise to a profound reverence to the natural world, which manifested as respect for the kamuy.
-All things, such as mountains, valleys, seas, fire, wind, animals, plants, tools, and even clothing, were kamuy taking on another form as they temporarily visited Ainu mosir (the peaceful land of Ainu).
-This belief placed utmost importance upon harmonious coexistence with nature.
-Remarkable craft making techniques, legends born of rich oral tradition, unique art, and a complex religious outlook created intimate bonds with the great natural environment which envelops us.
+The philosophy is widely spread that all things, including even mountains, valleys, seas, fire, wind, animals, plants tools and clothes, are just the appearance that kamuy who visited Ainu mosir (a quiet ground of the human beings) temporarily changed and that nothing is more important than harmonizing with and coexisting with the nature, and splendid crafting techniques, rich oral culture tradition, unique arts and quite complicated religious view are tightly connected with the great nature surrounding us.
 Respect and gratitude are the essence of Ainu spiritual beliefs.

 Song and dance, where joy and sadness both are expressed through the body, are indispensable parts of Ainu life.
 People dance and sing in all manner of places, whether for ceremonies, when family and friends gather, or just during their work.

 Ainu Clothing and Patterns